 Recovered fuel oil from Boiler operations in MVC Iligan Plant and other identified hazardous wastes are treated by DENR-accredited third-party treaters and transporters.
+Fuel oil amount generated has considerably increased due to the repairs done on the boiler.

 Solid wastes are sorted at source as metal, paper, plastics, and biodegradable.
-Recyclable wastes are brought to the Materials Recovery Facility for segregation, reuse and/or resale.
+Recyclable wastes are brought to the Materials Recovery Facility (MRF) for segregation, reuse and/or resale.
 Biodegradable wastes are composted and used as landfill material.